Azure/azure-sdk-for-net/.github/ISSUE_TEMPLATE/bug_report.md

 What is the actual behavior?

 **To Reproduce**
-Steps to reproduce the behavior (include code snippet, screenshot, or any additional information that might help us reproduce the issue)
+Steps to reproduce the behavior (include a code snippet, screenshot, or any additional information that might help us reproduce the issue)

 1.
 2.